How to Build Muscle- The Definitive Guide

 Your diet should consist of:

-- Starches like rice, potatoes, quinoa, and oats
+- Starches like rice, potatoes, quinoa, and gluten free oats

 - Grass fed meat